Pers8/obsidian-files/The arts.md

 **Scope**
 Is Artistic Knowledge something that cannot be expressed in any other way ?

-Artistic knowledge can be expressed in a variety of ways, but the unique quality of artistic knowledge is that it is often communicated through aesthetic means that are specific to the medium or form of art being used.
+Artistic knowledge can be expressed in a a lot of other of ways, but the unique quality of artistic knowledge is that it is often communicated through aesthetic means that are specific to the medium or form of art being used.
 For example, a painting or sculpture may express an artist's knowledge of color, form, and composition, while a piece of music may convey an understanding of rhythm, melody, and harmony.

 While it is possible to convey some aspects of artistic knowledge through language or other forms of communication, there may be elements of artistic knowledge that are difficult to fully express in words or other mediums.
 This is because artistic knowledge often involves a deep understanding of the nuances of a particular medium and the ability to use that medium to create a particular effect or convey a particular emotion or idea.